angiem103/phase-1-project/README.md

-# Coffee Menu
+# Coffee Selector

 ### Overview
-This Chic Coffee Menu will let you select your favorite coffee from the dropdown and view its description and ingredients.
+This Chic Coffee Selector will let you select your favorite coffee from the dropdown and view its description and ingredients.

 ![coffee menu gift](https://user-images.githubusercontent.com/91964904/148150324-3d394881-3e29-4c9f-8c6b-f074c6b34c93.gif)